History of Minneapolis: Hydroelectric power

 In 1882, the first central station (supplying multiple users) hydroelectric power plant in the United States was built at the falls on Upton Island.
 The Brush Electric Company, headed by Charles F. Brush, supplied the equipment, which included five generators.
 The electricity was transmitted via four circuits to shops on Washington Avenue.
 The power plant turned on the lights on September 5, 1882, just ahead of the Vulcan Street Plant in Appleton, Wisconsin, which started generating electricity on September 30.
 The company competed with the Minneapolis Gas Light Company, which later became Minnegasco and is now part of CenterPoint Energy.
+The flour mills were under increasingly consolidated management, and plants on the Minneapolis mill properties generated hydroelectricity with surplus water.
+Hydroelectricity became the equal of flour milling as a user of the falls's power.

 In 1895, William de la Barre began building a lower dam, 2,200 ft downriver from the falls.
 His objective was to build a hydroelectric plant that would sell energy to Twin City Rapid Transit, which was then using steam power to generate electricity.
 The dam was completed on March 20, 1897.
 Later, in 1906, he began construction of the Hennepin Island Hydroelectric Plant.
 The plant was leased to Minneapolis General Electric, which sublet the plant to Twin City Rapid Transit.
-Minneapolis General Electric later became Northern States Power Company, which is now known as Xcel Energy.
+Minneapolis General Electric later became Northern States Power Company, now known as Xcel Energy, bought the united mill companies in 1923, and by the 1950s controlled over 53,000 horsepower at the falls.